Homemade Tire Shine or Commercial Tire Shine – Which Is Better? [VIDEO]

 If organic living is important to you, then homemade tire shine is a good choice.
 Substances like castor oil will not harm the environment or you in anyway.

 Some commercial tire shine products like Meguiar’s and Turtle Wax are priced over $20.
-A homemade solution is very cheap compared to them.
+A homemade solution is very cheap if you do the math and make the comparison.

 Here’s a video on how to make an easy homemade tire shine: